 - ½ teaspoon baking powder

-- 1 ½ sticks (3/4 cup) cold unsalted butter, cut into ¼-inch cubes
+- 1 ½ sticks, 3/4 cup cold unsalted butter, cut into ¼-inch cubes

-- 1 egg plus 1 egg yolk
+- 1 large egg plus 1 large egg yolk

 - ¼ cup whole milk

-- 2 eggs
+- 2 large eggs

-- ½ cup sugar
+- ½ cup (110 g) granulated sugar

-- 3 tablespoons unbleached all-purpose flour
+- 3 tablespoons (30 g) unbleached all-purpose flour

-- ¼ teaspoon salt
+- 1/2 teaspoon salt

-- 1 quart strawberries, hulled and sliced
+- 1 quart (1 l) strawberries, hulled and sliced

-- Remove the dough from the workbowl and knead it gently to form a ball.
+- Remove the dough from the work bowl and knead it gently to form a ball.
 Flatten it into a disc, wrap in plastic wrap and chill in the refrigerator about 1 hour until firm but not hard.
-If the dough gets too cold and seems hard, leave it out for 15 minutes until it’s workable.
+If the dough gets too cold and inflexible, leave it out for 15 minutes until it’s workable.

 - Lightly dust the dough with flour and put it on a lightly floured surface (a smooth countertop is ideal).
 Cover with a large piece of plastic wrap or parchment and roll the dough out to a 12-inch diameter circle.
-Carefully peel off the plastic wrap, roll the dough onto the rolling pin and unroll over a 9-inch round or square tart pan.
-Press the dough into the pan and up the sides, trimming the top edges of the dough flush with the pan by running the rolling pin over the top.
-Put the pan into the refrigerator to chill while you make the filling.
+Carefully peel off the plastic wrap, roll the dough onto the rolling pin and unroll over a 10-inch tart pan with removable base.

 - Preheat oven to 325 degrees.

-- Just before serving, toss the strawberries with sugar to taste and either arrange over the top of the tart or pile them up for a more rustic presentation
+- Just before serving, arrange the strawberries over the top of the tart or pile them up for a more rustic presentation.